MD-Anderson-Bioinformatics/ldap-jwt/README.md

 }
 ```

 Note: requests that incorporate authorized\_groups should only be made from the server side of an application.
-This practice 1) protects potentially sensitive LDAP group information and 2) prevents malicious users from substituting groups they belong to and potentially gaining unauthorized application access.
+This practice 1) protects potentially sensitive LDAP group information and 2) prevents malicious users potentially gaining unauthorized access by substituting groups to which they belong.

 *Response:*